basia99ka/Streamlit_DashboardSales/README.md

 # Streamlit_DashboardSales
 ## About project
-The Sales Dashboard project aims to provide a visualization for sales data stored in Excel and forecast for future sales.
+The Sales Dashboard project provide a visualization for sales data stored in Excel and forecast for future sales.

 Dataset source: https://excelfind.com